Insights

 Real-time applications have varying tolerances to data stream latency.
 Typically those applications with very demanding targets include:

 It is these types of applications in which real-time human perception and interaction are required.
-Given the resources required to build and maintain a real-time data stream network to support these types of applications, many developers make the strategic decision to outsource the messaging layer in order to focus more on the application itself.
+Given the resources required to build and maintain a real-time network to support these types of apps, many developers make the strategic decision to outsource the messaging layer in order to focus more on the application itself.

 Online Gaming